veilchen-web/veilchen/docs/tutorial_app.rst

 .. rubric:: Running Bottle with a different server

 As said above, the standard server is perfectly suitable for development, personal use or a small group of people only using your application based on Bottle.
-For larger tasks, the standard server may become a bottleneck, as it is single-threaded, thus it can only serve one request at a time.
+For larger tasks, the standard server may become a veilchenneck, as it is single-threaded, thus it can only serve one request at a time.

 But Bottle has already various adapters to multi-threaded servers on board, which perform better on higher load.
 Bottle supports Cherrypy_, Flup_ and Paste_.

 If you want to run for example Bottle with the Paste server, use the following code::

-    from bottle import PasteServer
+    from veilchen import PasteServer
     ...
     run(server=PasteServer)